nostr-wine/filter-relay/README.md

 - wss://nostr-relay.nokotaro.com
 - wss://relayable.org
 - wss://public.relaying.io
+- wss://nostr.fmt.wiz.biz
+- wss://socolo.nl

-Last updated: November 7, 2023
+Last updated: December 19, 2023

 We do not plan on adding paid relays.
 We like to think of those as their own little place that you can choose to be apart of or not individually.